thuynga2706/Crypto-Web-scraping/README.md

 It includes 2 programs:
 - Web-scraping : scrape articles from news websites
 - Sentiments-analysis: Use Vader algorithm to find polarity score

+An example of the output of the programs: Most 5 positive and 5 negative articles in a day.